 George Wythe (1726-1806) was Thomas Jefferson's legal mentor.
-Wythe was educated by his mother, passing the bar in York County in 1748.
+Wythe was educated by his mother, passing the bar in York County, Virginia, in 1748.
 He rose in prominence and was elected a member of the House of Burgesses and to the office of attorney general.

 William Small introduced Jefferson to Wythe when Jefferson was a student at the College of William and Mary.
-Small, Wythe, Governor Fauquier, and Jefferson shared many Palace dinners where Jefferson received an "unofficial" political and cultural education.
+Small, Wythe, Governor Fauquier, and Jefferson shared many dinners at the Governor's Palace, where Jefferson received an "unofficial" political and cultural education.
 Jefferson would study law under Wythe from 1762 until 1767.

 Jefferson wrote a brief sketch of Wythe near the end of his own lifetime.1